 Your doctor may also want to do follow-up testing with colposcopy.
 This procedure uses an instrument (a colposcope) to examine your vagina and cervix more closely to look for abnormal areas.

 It’s important to note that the HPV test is only available for diagnosing HPV in women.
 There is currently no FDA-approved test available for diagnosing HPV in men.

 If you have new warts or notice other changes after sexual activity, contact your doctor for an assessment.

-In addition, the CDC recommends the HPV vaccine for boys and girls aged 11 or 12.
+In addition, the CDC recommends the HPV vaccine for boys and girls ages 11 or 12.
 Women and men can get vaccinated until age 26.
-The vaccine is said to protect against the types of HPV associated with cancer and also to prevent some types that cause warts.
+The vaccine is said to protect against the types of HPV known to be associated with cancer and also to prevent some types that cause warts.